Saber74/Mini-games-Android-Mania/README.md

 # Mini-games-Android-Mania

-A series of mini games created in java libgdx that intends to use android devices using bluetooth as controllers.
+A series of mini games created in java libgdx that intends to use android devices through the internet as controllers.
-Server currently offline
+Server is currently offline.